Classic Sourdough Bread Leavened with Rye or Wheat Starter in 7 Steps

-There are numerous bread recipes available online and you may prefer one over another.
+There are numerous bread recipes available online and you may prefer one over the other.
 We have achieved the best results using the recipe below.
 Keep in mind there are multiple factors affecting the process, like temperature, environment, manual skills and techniques, and of course the activity of your starter.
-Treat this recipe as a general guide only and feel free to experiment.

 Timing also can be easily adjusted to fit your daily schedule - you can achieve similar results if you have a standard 9 to 5 job, or if you work from home and can be more flexible.

-This is a mixture of the starter, baker’s flour and water at 1:2:2 ratio.
+We recommend preparing a leaven to ensure your starter has maximum activity.
+This is a mixture of your starter (wheat or rye), baker’s flour (wheat) and lukewarm water at 1:2:2 ratio.
 It will end up in the final dough mix and will be baked with other ingredients.
-Mix everything thoroughly (you may use a little bowl or a clean jar) and put aside for at least 8 hours.
-After this time, it should be active, bubbly and quite sour in taste.

 We often prepare it the night before, so that it's ready to use in the morning.
 Our recommended leaven mix is as follows:

 In this recipe you will use 110g of the leaven if using the oval banneton, and 150g if using the round banneton.
 The remaining amount can be discarded or used in another recipe.
 If you're worried about the waste, adjust the amounts accordingly.

 Preparing a leaven is optional but highly recommended - it ensures your starter is sufficiently active and therefore ready to ferment the dough!
 If your starter has recently been fed and you have enough of it to use for baking - just go ahead with it!

 STEP 2: @ 8.00am – DOUGH MIX / AUTOLYSE (0.5 - 1 hour)